MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ### Safely share a file with people outside your organization

-Files that are protected are safe to share with others, for example, you attach the file to an email or send an invitation from SharePoint.
+Files that are protected are safe to share with others.
+For example, you attach the file to an email or send an invitation from your SharePoint site.

 If you regularly share files with people outside your organization, your administrator might have configured a label for you that sets protection such that these people can read it.
 Alternatively, you can use [File Explorer to set custom permissions](#using-file-explorer-to-classify-and-protect-files) for a file before you share it.